 There are many options available for editing video footage, from Premiere and Final Cut Pro, to Apple's iMovie and Windows Movie Maker.
-But if you’re new to this world, I suggest using Wondershare Filmora (originally Wondershare Video Editor).
+But if you’re new to this world, I suggest using Wondershare Filmora9 (Latest Filmora version 9).
 This video footage editor is extremely capable and simple, and allows you to import, edit and export high definition videos.
 Now let's see how to edit video footage using it.

 #1 Import your video footage

-Before importing video footage into Video Editor, you can copy all of the files from the relevant directory on the memory card to a hard drive.
+Before importing video footage into Filmora9 Video Editor, you can copy all of the files from the relevant directory on the memory card to the computer.
 Then run this video editing software on Windows or Mac and choose New Project to create a new project.
 It is recommended to do some Project Settings before moving ahead.
-You can set the relevant aspect ratio (16:9 or 4:3) if you have a special need, otherwise the project will be created with default 16:9 aspect ratio.
+You can set the relevant aspect ratio (16:9, 9:16, 1:1 or 4:3) if you have a special need, otherwise the project will be created with default 16:9 aspect ratio.
 Click “Import” to locate and add your files to the media item.

 #2 Edit your video footage

-After that, drag-n-drop the imported files to the timeline and this footage editor enables you to preview every clip clearly.
+After that, drag-n-drop the imported files to the timeline and this video footage editor enables you to preview every clip clearly.
 You can stretch and drag the individual chunks, and this will manage which portions you want to appear on your video.

 Crop, rotate, trim, split footage using the basic video editing tools

-Then click the video footage to bring up the video and audio editing panel.
+Then double click the video footage in the timeline to bring up the video and audio editing panel.
 Here, you can rotate or crop video, adjust brightness, saturation, contrast, slow or speed up the playing speed, set audio pitch, volume, fade in/out, and more.

 Touch up your footage with music, texts, intro/credit and more